javadmohebbi/nfCollector/README.md

 ## Features
-As I develop this tool for my personal usage at first step, It has a small features.
-Here is the list of current features.
+As I develop this tool for my personal usage at first step, It has small set of features:

 - **Collect all available versions of Netflow**
-  - **YAML** config file which help you to configure the whole application from a single file
+  - **YAML** config file which helps you configure the whole application from a single file
-  - Thanks to [tehmaze](https://github.com/tehmaze/netflow), We are using this package to decode Netflow traffics & we are able to decode 1, 5, 6, 7, 9 & IPFIX protocols.
+  - Thanks to [tehmaze](https://github.com/tehmaze/netflow), We are using this repo to decode Netflow traffics & able to decode 1, 5, 6, 7, 9 & IPFIX protocols.
-  - You can forwarded decoded Netflow packets to another hosts by enabling **Packet Forwarders** in **nfc.yaml** config file
+  - You can forward **decoded** Netflow packets to another hosts by enabling **Packet Forwarders** in **nfc.yaml** config file
-    - In addition to packet forwarder, **nfc-dump** is a client for forwarder to print a nice table for you.
-Also this tool can filter packets according to the provided arguments.
+    - In addition to packet forwarder, **nfc-dump** is a client for forwarded packets to print a nice tabular output.
+Also this tool can filter incomming packets according to the provided arguments.
   - Exporting traffics to **InfluxDB** time-series database.
     - To enable this feature you need to configure **nfc.yaml** config file
     - Also, It can provide you a GEO Location information for the SOURCE & DESTINATION IP Addresses (both IPv4 & IPv6).